Sarahjdes/100-days-of-code/log.md

 **Thoughts** My schedule is always very tight on Tuesdays, so Enki is perfect for me!
 I read about browser APIs (and did some random coding during the day)

 ### Day 96: April 12th 2017, Wednesday

 **Today's Progress**: CSS image : a cup of tea

 **Thoughts** I had been working on a CSS image of a cup of tea because I wanted to tell someone she was fantastic, with a lovely French pun.
 This is D-5 to the end!

+### Day 97: April 13th 2017, Thursday

+**Today's Progress**: Back to NodeJS!

+**Thoughts** I came back to LearYouNode.
+I worked on HTTP Client, but I don't really get it.

+### Day 98: April 14th 2017, Friday

+**Today's Progress**: NodeJS, again!

+**Thoughts** Finally understood how the HTTP Client worked!
+Now onto HTTP Collect :-/

+### Day 99: April 15th 2017, Saturday

+**Today's Progress**: NodeJS, two more challenges done!

+**Thoughts** I just finished two new LearnYouNode challenges!
+One more and I'm going to bed, alright?
+This is day 99, only one more day, and I'll have achieved my goal!